MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/apis_introduction.md

 * **WebHooks**: an application subscribes to a topic, and will receive events through an HTTP endpoint.
 These subscriptions can be done programmatically (for example, in [Microsoft Graph API][Microsoft Graph API subscriptions]) or manually (supported for example in [GitHub][GitHub webhooks]).
 * **WebSocket**: programmatically, an application subscribes to a topic and will receive events through a websocket.
 Used by [GraphQL subscriptions][].
 * **HTTP Streaming**: very common back in the day, consists in an open HTTP request which allows the API server to sent data back to the client at will.
 Used, for example, by [Twitter][Twitter API: Filtered Stream].

+### Resource or action oriented
+Very often, we see a clear separation between: _resource-oriented_ and _action-oriented_ APIs:

+* **Resource-oriented API**.
+The API is structured around resource identifiers, _nouns_, and a small set of _operation_ to manipulate them.
+For example, in a _resource-oriented_ API like REST, to read a user we will use the predefined `GET` method of HTTP on its identifier.
+This is very useful because it let API users to follow a well-known pattern.
+When facing a new API, they will already know how to do most operations, like creating or updating a resource.
+* **Action-oriented API**.
+The interface is designed around the actions.
+RPC fits here, where an _arbitrary method_ is exposed.
+For example, a custom method `getUser(int id)` can be created.
+Given the simple nature of RPC, this style is convenient to express whatever operation an API designer wanted to expose.
+For example: `mergeUsers(int idFrom, int idTo)`.

+There are design proposals to converge both approaches.
+For example, [Google recommends API designers to always follow a _resource-oriented_ style][Google API design Guide: Resource Oriented Design], even in RPC APIs like gRPC, using a predefined set of _standard methods_: `List`, `Get`, `Create`, `Update` and `Delete`.
+And when an operation does not naturally match any of these, then a _custom method_ can be created.

+## REST, gRPC and GraphQL
+This project is focused on three specific styles of request-response APIs:

+1. a WEB API style: REST, an architectural style with no official implementation that leverages all HTTP capabilities.
+2. an RPC style: gRPC, an implementation with no standard, developed by Google and with support for many languages.
+3. a query API: GraphQL, a framework developed by Facebook that can be used on any programming language.

+They have been chosen because of their maturity, adoption and popularity.
+The [Software Architecture and Design InfoQ Trends Report of April 2020], an opinionated report measuring the adoption of trends and technologies, places GraphQL and gRPC as technologies that have already _crossed the chasm_, reaching to the _early majority_, whereas REST fits into the _late majority_ category.

 ## Resources